DevOps Lifecycle Explained: Definition, Phases, Components, and Best Practices

 Monitor and Operate:

 The deployed application is fully monitored for performance, security, and user experience.
-The feedback gathered from users, security preferences, and other sources will feed the next iteration.
+Feedback from users, security preferences, and other sources will be fed in the next iteration.

 The 7Cs as an Overview of the DevOps Lifecycle